d3/d3-shape/README.md

 <a name="trail_size" href="#trail_size">#</a> <i>trail</i>.<b>size</b>([<i>size</i>]) · [Source](https://github.com/d3/d3-shape/blob/master/src/trail.js)

-The *size* describes the width in pixels of the trail at the given data point.
+The *size* describes the width in pixels of the trail at the given data point, which should be greater than 0.
 If *size* is specified, sets the size accessor to the specified function or number and returns this trail generator.
 If *size* is not specified, returns the current size accessor, which defaults to:

 ```js
 function size(d) {